griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### Nov 28, 2024
+* ⚠️ **Temporarily removed BlackForestLabs Driver nodes while resolving install issues**.
+There appears to be an installation issue for these nodes, so I'm _temporarily_ removing them until it's resolved.

 ### Nov 27, 2024

 * Added example: [PDF -> Profile Pic](examples/pdf_to_profile_pic.png) where a resume in pdf form is summarized, then used as inspiration for an image generation prompt to create a profile picture.